-- Focus Question 1: What are the major characteristics of Motets? - o Sacred choral works performed in worship services. - Strict style; little accent or emphasis on words, more focus on the melody and harmony. - Harmonies are "smooth and predictable" as opposed to dissonant. - All singers echo and overlap one another to create more texture.
-The voices blend clearly even when the parts become more melismatic, or several notes are sung on one syllable. - \circ Most are written in Latin. - Focus Question 2: What are the major musical characteristics of Madrigals? - o Secular topics (love, humor etc.) presented for entertainment - Traditionally, polyphonic madrigals are unaccompanied; the number of voices varies from two to eight, and most frequently from three to six. - Rhythm, meter and tempo were often manipulated to more effectively depict the text.
-Smaller note values were used in 4/4 as opposed to 2/2. - Text and word painting was very important and dissonance and less predictable cadences are used to that effect. - Polyphonic texture - Most are written in the vernacular: French, Italian
+- Focus Question 1: What are the major characteristics of Motets? - o Sacred choral works performed in worship services. - o Strict style; little accent or emphasis on words, more focus on the melody and harmony. - o Harmonies are "smooth and predictable" as opposed to dissonant. - All singers echo and overlap one another to create more texture.
+The voices blend clearly even when the parts become more melismatic, or several notes are sung on one syllable. - o Most are written in Latin. - Focus Question 2: What are the major musical characteristics of Madrigals? - o Secular topics (love, humor etc.) presented for entertainment - o Traditionally, polyphonic madrigals are unaccompanied; the number of voices varies from two to eight, and most frequently from three to six. - Rhythm, meter and tempo were often manipulated to more effectively depict the text.
+Smaller note values were used in 4/4 as opposed to 2/2. - o Text and word painting was very important and dissonance and less predictable cadences are used to that effect. - o Polyphonic texture - o Most are written in the vernacular: French, Italian